 - (Amd) 104.3 Inspections and right of entry.
-Refer to Connecticut General Statutes section 29-305 as amended by Public Act 21-165. - (Del) 104.3.1 Warrant.
+Refer to section 29-305 of the Connecticut General Statutes. - (Del) 104.3.1 Warrant.
 Delete section. - (Del) 104.6 Official records.
 Delete section in its entirety. - (Add) 104.6 Official records.
-Refer to Connecticut General Statutes 29-305 as amended by Public Act 21-165. - (Del) 104.7 Liability.
+Refer to section 29-305 of the Connecticut General Statutes. - (Del) 104.7 Liability.
 Delete section in its entirety. - (Amd) 104.9 Modifications, variations, or exemptions.
-In accordance with section 29-296 of the Connecticut General Statutes, as amended by Public Act 21-165, the State Fire Marshal may modify the requirements of the Connecticut State Fire Safety Code where the State Fire Marshal deems strict compliance would entail practical difficulty or unnecessary hardship, or is otherwise adjudged unwarranted, provided any such variation or exemption or approved equivalent or alternative compliance shall, in the opinion of the State Fire Marshal, secure the public safety. - (Del) 104.11 Fire investigations.
+In accordance with section 29-296 of the Connecticut General Statutes the State Fire Marshal may modify the requirements of the Connecticut State Fire Safety Code where the State Fire Marshal deems strict compliance would entail practical difficulty or unnecessary hardship, or is otherwise adjudged unwarranted, provided any such variation or exemption or approved equivalent or alternative compliance shall, in the opinion of the State Fire Marshal, secure the public safety. - (Del) 104.11 Fire investigations.
 Delete section in its entirety. - (Del) 104.11 Authority at fires and other emergencies.
 Delete section in its entirety.